yii-tools/forms/docs/component/field.md

 ## Valid class

-Allows you to add a class to the field when the field is valid.
+It Allows you to add a class to the field when the field is valid.

-For example, the following code for add class `is-valid` to the field when the field is valid.
+For example, the following code for adds class `is-valid` to the field when the field is valid.

 ```php
 <?php